 - The second trailer shows a hand-to-hand fight scene between old T-800 and naked T-800 after old T-800 shows up and shoots him.
 So it's likely the shotgun wasn't a future gun.
 Old T-800 is just really confident.

 - Jossed.
 The old T-800 has been stockpiling era-specific weaponry (for example, a CAR-15 and an MP5K-PDW in 1984, and M32 grenade launcher and M4A1 carbines in 2017), and he only uses a shotgun against the Model 101 because he's drawing its attention to occupy it while Sarah goes to the rooftop and snipes it with a Barrett M82.
-That said, there is future tech being made - Pops built a time machine in A FACTORY!
+That said, there is future tech being made - Pops and Sarah built a time machine in A FACTORY!
 WITH A BOX OF SCRAPS!!

 - Sarah confirms that a T-1000 killed her parents, but the scene isn't shown and it's not clear whether or not it's the same one hunting them in 1984.